wiicode/cybersecurity-framework/bronze-training/supply-chain-security/principles-supply-chain-security/ii-establish-control.md

 Ensure that the accesses you provide to your systems, services, information and premises is limited, controlled and monitored.
 This is true for both your supplier's people *and* their systems.
 These accesses should be reviewed periodically, and removed when no longer required.

 -   If you intend that the supplier will perform the contracted work on your systems and premises, ensure these are appropriately segregated from the rest of your network.
-[10 Steps to Cyber Security, Network Security](https://www.ncsc.gov.uk/collection/10-steps-to-cyber-security/the-10-steps/network-security) shows you how to do this.
+[10 Steps to Cyber Security, Network Security](/bronze-training/background-advanced/10-steps-network-security) shows you how to do this.
 -   Access to contract-related information, contracted products or services should be limited on a 'least privilege' basis.
 -   Have a secure means to exchange hard and soft copy information with your supplier.
-For guidance on hard copy exchanges see the Cabinet Office, Government Classification Scheme and for guidance on data in transit/exchanges see [10 Steps to Cyber Security, Home and Mobile Working](https://www.ncsc.gov.uk/collection/10-steps-to-cyber-security) and the [Walled Gardens Architectural Pattern](https://www.ncsc.gov.uk/file/808/download?token=6Z2-pUBd).
+For guidance on hard copy exchanges see the Cabinet Office, Government Classification Scheme and for guidance on data in transit/exchanges see [10 Steps to Cyber Security, Home and Mobile Working](/bronze-training/background-advanced).
--   Where organisations use operational technology as part of a system or to deliver services,  like other technology it should be treated as 'untrusted', and managed accordingly.
+-   Where organizations use operational technology as part of a system or to deliver services,  like other technology it should be treated as 'untrusted', and managed accordingly.

-### **National security - a state actor may target you**
+### **Corporate security - a state actor may target you**

 You must be confident that your supply chain security can deal with attacks, and attempted subversion by state actors - but only in those circumstances where your threat model warrants it.

 ### **Example**

-A security guard contracted to a defence company stole, and attempted to sell documents that detailed the electronic warfare systems used to protect UK and NATO ships, to a foreign intelligence service.
+A security guard contracted to a defense company stole, and attempted to sell documents that detailed the electronic warfare systems used to protect US and NATO ships, to a foreign intelligence service.

-In national security cases such as this, you will need to seek professional advice from the NCSC and CPNI, as this is beyond the scope of the guidance provided.
+In national security cases such as this, you will need to seek professional advice from the BCSF and CPNI, as this is beyond the scope of the guidance provided.

 ### **Matters will likely include:**